Key points about vaping

 Even though the nicotine in e-cigarettes poses little danger for adult smokers, it can be lethal (cause someone to die) if taken in large amounts.
 So, it’s important to keep e-cigarettes and e-liquids somewhere that children can’t reach.
 By not vaping around children, you can also avoid them from starting vaping.
 There are worrying numbers of children who have started vaping but were not previously smoking.
 Read about How to talk to your kids about vaping.

-Vaping products manufactured from tobacco and heated tobacco products can be legally sold in New Zealand.
-However, under the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020(external link) (the Amendment Act) most advertising of these products is banned and it is illegal to sell them to young people under the age of 18.
+Vaping products manufactured from tobacco and heated tobacco products can be legally sold in Aotearoa New Zealand.
+However, under the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020(external link) (the Amendment Act) most advertising of these products is banned and it's illegal to sell them to young people under 18 years of age.

 The Amendment Act strikes a balance between ensuring vaping products are available for smokers who want to switch to a less harmful alternative, and ensuring these products aren’t marketed or sold to young people.